 Ricky speaks to Little Ricky entirely in his heavily-accented English.
 It's now known that a child can learn two languages in infancy as easily as one and would be recommended that he speak to his child in Spanish while Lucy uses English.

-Inspector Rex is an Austrian cop show with a Heroic Dog and a massive amount of Mood Swings, and some relatively harsh crimes (murder, sexual violence, even child porn in once instance).
-Not to mention a certain amount of swearing (German translations of "shit" and "asshole", for example) and quite a lot of nudity of the not-so-innocent variety, i.e. peep-shows, pornos on TV, etc. Guess among whom the show was very popular, at least in Austria?
-Elementary school children.
+Inspector Rex is an Austrian cop show with a Heroic Dog and a massive amount of Mood Whiplash, and some relatively harsh crimes (murder, sexual violence, even child porn in once instance).
+Not to mention a certain amount of swearing (German translations of "shit" and "asshole", for example) and quite a lot of nudity of the not-so-innocent variety, i.e. peep-shows, pornos on TV, etc. The show, at least in Austria, was very popular by elementary school children.
 To be fair, though, the violence wasn't very graphic (it aired a couple of years before CSI).

 Believe you me, by Austrian standards, it's pretty tame.
 Also, kids tend to just watch the dog.